 In all my time as a wandering cardslinger, only a couple of communities have inspired me with their welcoming spirit: that quintessential friendliness combined with players who act as ambassadors for the game by their sheer enthusiasm, all of which is backed by a decent level of knowledge.
 The first was the couple of years from 2006 spent duelling with Luke May’s group in Eastbourne.

-The second is a games shop in my hometown: A&B Gaming.
+The second was a games shop in my hometown (before it changed hands): A&B Gaming and it’s owner at the time, Bo Stone.
 Learning and playing MTG can be an imposing task.
 Finding a haven where this can occur is always a special discovery.
 MTGO (Magic the Gathering Online) may be an invaluable resource for players, but I will always be an advocate for spending time playing this game face-to-face.
 Crazy moments and hilarious banter are only available when you can interact directly with a friendly crowd, able to pick up on moods and body language, getting into exchanging tips, deck tech, heroics and sarcasm.

 Magic the Gathering is a marvellous game that has been lauded for increasing the vocabulary and social skills of those who play it, has provoked outbreaks of peace amongst those with no common ground bar what they stand on, and can make you lifelong friends that you wouldn’t otherwise have met.

 So, if you see some Magic: the Gathering cards and they ‘call’ to you, give in.
 Play a little.
 Good things happen.